 Intervention into a practice

-An intervention into a practice is designed to protect clients' interests and client money.
+We intervene into a practice to protect clients' interests and client money.

 - If you are an authorised body, your authorisation may be revoked.